Wood Driveway Gates: Privacy, Warmth, and Natural Beauty

 Maintenance – Tri State Gate’s composite gates are made from lightweight yet dense PVC material that will never rot.
 Unlike low-grade PVC composite, which is hollow, our composite is completely solid and built around a steel frame, making for an extremely durable and highly weather-resistant driveway entry gate.

 Privacy – Similar to wood gates, more privacy can be achieved by placing the panels closer together (or go for full privacy by using tongue and groove construction).
-To balance a private yet open feel, consider pairing a solid tongue-and-groove bottom with a picket-style topper.
+To balance a private yet open feel, consider pairing a solid tongue-and-groove bottom with a picket-style topper (as seen in the photo above).

 Environmental Friendliness – No lumber needed; composite is made with recyclable materials and is highly eco-friendly.